htmfilho/htmfilho.github.io/_posts/2018/2018-02-15-creating-django-app-git-submodule.md

 ## The Submodule as a Django App

 I'm using django-admin to generate the app in the new repository.
-To use it I have to activate the project virtual environment:
+To use it, I have to activate the project virtual environment:

     $ source venv/bin/activate
     $ cd mobility